exalearn/EXARL/README.md

 ├── setup.py                          : Python setup file with requirements files
-├── scripts                           : a folder contains RL steering scripts ├── agents                            : a folder contains agent codes └── exa_gym                           : a folder containing the ExaLearn environments
+├── scripts                           : a folder contains RL steering scripts ├── agents                            : a folder contains agent codes
+    └── agent_cfg                     : a folder that contains the default agent configurations
+└── exa_gym                           : a folder containing the ExaLearn environments
-    └── __init__.py                   : the list of environments registered with gym └── core                          : a folder containing core code (MPI, base class) for the ExaLean environments └── cfg                           : a folder that contains the default envinment configurations
+    └── __init__.py                   : the list of environments registered with gym └── core                          : a folder containing core code (MPI, base class) for the ExaLean environments └── env_cfg                       : a folder that contains the default environment configurations
-    └── envs                          : a folder containing the ExaLearn environments ├── cfg                               : a folder contains agent and environement configurations ├── utils                             : a folder contains utilities
+    └── envs                          : a folder containing the ExaLearn environments ├── utils                             : a folder contains utilities
 ```

 ## Installing